luminaAnonima/information_as_tension/README.md

 If information is the balance of order and disorder, then a **thought** is an **informational event stabilized in consciousness**.

-- Too much order → rigid, repetitive thinking (obsession, dogma).
+- Too much order ? rigid, repetitive thinking (obsession, dogma).
-- Too much disorder → incoherent thinking (psychosis, dream static).
+- Too much disorder ? incoherent thinking (psychosis, dream static).
 - Thought emerges when the brain balances both: structured enough to mean something, flexible enough to stay alive.

 A thought is not a “thing” but a **dynamic equilibrium**: a balance point between chaos and structure.

 ---

+## 7. Thought as Local Ordering

+A thought can also be seen as a **local reduction of disorder**.

+- Before the thought: many possible paths (high disorder, high entropy).
+- When the thought forms: the mind collapses that cloud into one structured path that can be tracked.
+- Locally, disorder decreases - the idea becomes coherent.
+- Globally, the act of thinking increases disorder: neurons fire, energy dissipates, words scatter into the environment.

+Thus:
+- **Locally in consciousness:** a thought reduces disorder into a trackable form.
+- **Globally in the system:** the act of thinking expands disorder, sustaining itself by exporting entropy.

+This mirrors life itself: organisms maintain internal order by dissipating disorder outward.

+---

-## 7. Consciousness as the Field
+## 8. Consciousness as the Field

 Where does this balance show up?
 In **consciousness**.